 Exams and Assessment

-There is no coursework with the History IGCSE, instead students must sit two 90-minute exams at the end of the course.
+There is no coursework with the International GCSE History, instead students must sit two 90-minute exams at the end of the course.

 Course duration and study time